olenairy/olenairy-sls-todo-courses/README.md

 # My Pretty ToDos App
 ### Capstone Project
-## Updated:

-### Re: "Please work more on the backend side to include more features and services...."

 ## Update Description:
 In my capstone project I created some new <b>Lambda</b> function like this: <b>resizeImage</b>, <b>getActualTodos</b>, <b>sendEmail</b>.